krushndayshmookh/markdown-to-pdf/README.md

 - Markdown editor with live preview
 - Syntax highlighting using Highlight.js
 - Format markdown button for better readability
-- Export to PDF functionality with multi-page support
+- Print to PDF using the browser's native functionality
 - Minimal and clean UI

 ## Usage